Choose the health content that’s right for you, and get it delivered right in your inbox.

 If your joints start to ache more when the temperature drops, you’re not alone.
 Doctors aren’t sure exactly why, but cold weather really does make joint pain worse.

-“People with arthritis, broken bones and other inflammatory conditions do say they experience more soreness in colder weather,” said Dr. Brad Homan, orthopedic surgeon and president of Celebration Orthopaedics & Sports Medicine Institute.
+“People with arthritis, broken bones and other inflammatory conditions do say they experience more soreness in colder weather,” said Dr. Brad Homan, orthopedic surgeon and president of Celebration Orthopaedics and Sports Medicine Institute.
 “No one knows for sure why that happens, but the leading theory is that a drop in air pressure causes swelling and pain.”

 That said, Dr. Homan believes the effect is real even though it hasn’t been scientifically verified.
 When he trained in chillier Ohio, patients with joint pain could tell when the weather was changing.